 Fracture analyses per the requirements of paragraph 3.1.6 shall be performed to demonstrate structural life for fracture critical structure.
 Fatigue or durability analyses shall be performed as necessary to demonstrate life for non-fracture critical structure.
-Structural life is defined as 4.0 times the service life loading environment to account for material data scatter.
+Structural life is defined as 4.0 times the service life loading environment for safe-life or fatigue analysis and 2.0 times the service life for durability analysis to account for material data scatter.
+The assumed flaw for durability analysis is a 0.005 inch corner crack or equivalent in the worst location and orientation.